CoderLayan/holbertonschool-low_level_programming/variables_if_else_while/README.md

-# 1-last_digit
+# 2-print_alphabet

-This program assigns a random number to the variable `n` each time it is executed and prints the last digit of the number stored in the variable `n`.
+This program prints the alphabet in lowercase, followed by a new line.
+It only uses the `putchar` function and complies with the given requirements.

 ## Requirements